Alcohol Inflammation

 The Impact of Chronic Inflammation on Health

-When inflammation becomes chronic—meaning, it lingers long after the initial trigger—it can quietly damage the body over time.
+When inflammation becomes chronic, meaning it lingers long after the initial trigger, it can damage the body.
 Chronic inflammation is linked to a wide range of serious health issues, including heart disease, liver damage, Type 2 diabetes, autoimmune disorders, and even certain cancers.
 Mentally, inflammation can contribute to anxiety, depression, and cognitive decline.
 Because alcohol and inflammation often go hand in hand, ongoing drinking can keep the body in a state of stress, increasing the risk of these long-term conditions.
-The effects may not show up overnight, but over months or years, chronic inflammation can seriously compromise your overall health and quality of life.
+The effects may not show up overnight, but over months or years, alcohol causes chronic inflammation that can seriously compromise your overall health and quality of life.

 Treatment for Alcohol Addiction

 If alcohol is affecting your health, whether through inflammation or other physical or emotional symptoms, it may be time to consider treatment.
 Alcohol addiction doesn’t always look like hitting “rock bottom.”
 It can start subtly, with habits that gradually take a toll on your body, relationships, and sense of control.
-At Avenues Recovery Center, we understand that healing starts with support, not judgment.
+At Avenues Recovery, we understand that healing starts with support, not judgment.
 Our comprehensive treatment programs combine medical detox, individualized therapy, group support, and life skills coaching to help clients build lasting recovery.
-We also address the physical impact of alcohol - including inflammation - helping the body recover alongside the mind.
-Whether you’re just starting to question your drinking or ready to take the next step, help is here when you’re ready.
+We also address the physical impact of alcohol, including inflammation, helping the body recover alongside the mind.
+Whether you’re just starting to question your drinking or ready to take the next step, reach out to Avenues Recovery.
+Help is here when you’re ready.

 Check your insurance